maximumG/ciscomation/README.rst

 Warnings
 ~~~~~~~~

-Somme speical commands are not compatible with multiprocess:
+Somme special commands are not compatible with multiprocess:
     -   --print-next : Will print the result of next command
     -   --pause : After the execution of command block will prompt you to go
         futher, or stop.